-Conduct: (1) community outreach to identify uninsured children and assist their families in applying for and enrolling them into health coverage through Medi-Cal, Healthy Kids, Kaiser Child Health Program, or Valley Kids Program; (2) case management to the parents/guardians of children who have participated in a DentalFirst, HearingFirst and/or VisionFirst screening to assist parents with accessing follow-up health services; (3) provide dental, hearing, and/or vision screenings and administrative support for those screenings, if needed; and (4) provide and present information about HKF’s programs to the community.
+Conduct: (1) community outreach to identify uninsured children and assist their families in applying for and enrolling them into health coverage through Medi-Cal, Healthy Kids, Kaiser Child Health Program, or Valley Kids Program; (2) case management to the parents/guardians of children who have participated in a DentalFirst, HearingFirst and/or VisionFirst screening to ensure follow-up health services are accessed; (3) provide dental, hearing, and/or vision screenings and administrative support for those screenings, if needed; and (4) provide and present information about HKF’s programs to the community.

 MAJOR DUTIES AND RESPONSIBILITIES: